Ernest Bio Bogore About

 KeywordTypeWhy Prioritize

-crowdin vs lokaliseVS"Final decision" search.
-Days away from buying.
+Duolingo vs BabbelVS"Final decision" search.
+Days away from subscribing.

 Tier 2: Build Momentum